-Tanya Roscorla covers education technology in the classroom, behind the scenes and on the legislative agenda.
-Likes: Experimenting in the kitchen, cooking up cool crafts, reading good books.
+Tanya Roscorla covers ed tech behind the scenes and on the legislative agenda.
+Likes: Culinary experiments, travel adventures, beautiful landscapes.

 Education leaders are figuring out how to create effective policies for administrators who will wear body cameras around campus.